mesbrj/IPyFIXweb/README.md

 ## AI Agent Draft Plans

 The [Lua language](https://www.lua.org/) will be the way where the AI agent will execute and interact directly with the system.
-This project will integrate the Lua language in Cpython (standard Python implementation) with a [LuaJIT](https://luajit.org/)(just-in-time compiler).
+This project will integrate the Lua language in Cpython (standard Python implementation) with a [LuaJIT](https://luajit.org/) (just-in-time compiler).
 Thanks to [Lupa project](https://github.com/scoder/lupa) for this Python integration.

-* The IPFIX collector and exporter settings will be defined in Lua (a Lua conf style file), allowing the AI agent to dynamically create and modify export and collectors definitions based on real-time analysis and requirements.
+* The IPFIX collector and exporter settings will be defined in Lua (a Lua conf style file), allowing the AI agent to dynamically create and modify IPFIX exporters and collectors definitions based on real-time analysis and requirements.
 > The Lua integration will start here: settings defined in Lua (also outside the AI agent scope).

 * The IPFIX mediator pipelines will be defined and executed in Lua, enabling the AI agent to create new analysis / transformations pipelines and exporter definitions on-the-fly, adapting to network conditions and traffic patterns.